tylertrimble/viswaternet/README.rst

-A python package for easy generation and customization of water network graphs.
+A Python package for easy generation and customization of water distribution network visualizations.

 * Free software: MIT license